Curl Curl

 Curl Curl shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Curl Curl is notably higher than broader benchmarks.
-As of the latest data point, 46.0% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% across New South Wales.
-Bachelor degrees are the most common at 31.3%, followed by postgraduate qualifications at 11.4% and graduate diplomas at 3.3%.
-Vocational pathways account for 24.5% of qualifications among those aged 15 and above, with advanced diplomas at 10.0% and certificates at 14.5%.
+Educational attainment in Curl Curl is notably higher than national and state averages.
+Among residents aged 15 and above, 46.0% hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are the most common at 31.3%, followed by postgraduate qualifications (11.4%) and graduate diplomas (3.3%).
+Vocational pathways account for 24.5% of qualifications, with advanced diplomas at 10.0% and certificates at 14.5%.

 Educational participation is high, with 35.0% of residents currently enrolled in formal education.
 This includes 11.8% in secondary education, 10.8% in primary education, and 6.3% pursuing tertiary education.